-We call them our NICU graduates: every baby who has gone home after spending time in the neonatal intensive care unit (NICU) at Shady Grove Adventist Hospital.
+We call them our NICU graduates: every baby who has gone home after spending time in the neonatal intensive care unit (NICU) at Adventist HealthCare Shady Grove Medical Center.
 And each year, we look forward to catching up with them at our NICU Reunion.

 This past Sunday, we welcomed back many of our littlest patients – and some of them aren’t so little anymore!
 NICU families tell us they look forward to the annual reunion as much as we do.
 The bonds formed in the NICU are so strong between the caregivers and families.
 The event is a chance for our nurses and physicians to reconnect with former patients, and for parents to show us how much their children have grown.

 No one plans for their baby to be in the NICU.
 Some parents have even told us they didn’t get far enough in the “What to Expect When You’re Expecting” book to fully plan for a baby who didn’t need additional medical assistance.